liberu-crm/crm-laravel/README.md

 For more information on using the task reminder system and Google Calendar integration, please refer to the user guide in the `docs` folder.

+# CRM Laravel

+## OAuth Configuration

+This application now supports configuring OAuth settings for social media accounts, advertising accounts, Mailchimp, WhatsApp Business, and Facebook Messenger directly through the browser interface.

+### Setting up OAuth Configurations

+1. Log in to the admin panel.
+2. Navigate to the OAuth Configurations section.
+3. Click on "New OAuth Configuration" to add a new provider.
+4. Fill in the required information:
+   - Service Name (e.g., facebook, google, mailchimp)
+   - Client ID
+   - Client Secret
+   - Additional Settings (if required)
+5. Save the configuration.

+### Using OAuth in the Application

+Once configured, the application will automatically use the database-stored OAuth settings for authentication and API interactions with the respective services.

+### Fallback to Environment Variables

+If a configuration is not found in the database, the application will fall back to using the settings defined in the .env file.

+### Supported Services

+- Facebook
+- Google
+- Mailchimp
+- WhatsApp Business
+- Facebook Messenger
+- (Add other supported services here)

+For more detailed information on setting up each service, please refer to their respective documentation.

 ## Contributors